afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w5-notes.md

 <img src="./resources/w5/img/l2-seg-cnn6.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - As a reminder, the input feature map is downsampled 16 times with a depth of 512.
-- Similar to the feature extractor, each upsampling convolution block is referred to as a deconvolution.
+- Similar to the feature extractor, each upsampling convolution block is referred to as a `deconvolution`.
 - There is of course a debate among current researchers on whether this terminology is accurate.
 - But we will use it here to refer to the reverse of the convolutional pooling block.
 - As we go through the first deconvolution block, our input feature map is upsampled to twice the input resolution.